 Recent statistics mention an estimated number of 71 million people worldwide, who suffer from this medical issue.
 A large proportion of these people will develop either cirrhosis or liver cancer.
 In 2016, almost 400.000 people have died from hepatitis C, with the above-mentioned complications.

-Modern medicine has allowed for the appearance of antiviral medication, which can cure over 95% of those who suffer from hepatitis C. However, this infection is common in underdeveloped, poor countries, where the access to such treatments is reduced and the diagnosis is often made at a late stage.
+Modern medicine has allowed for the appearance of antiviral medication, which can cure over 95% of those who suffer from hepatitis C. However, underdeveloped and impoverished countries commonly experience this infection, where access to such treatments is limited, and the diagnosis is often delayed until a late stage.
 (R)

 CareClinic is a health app which was developed in order to help those who suffer from serious health issues such as hepatitis C. The application has a number of interesting features, being able to generate medication reminders and help one track current symptoms.
 It is a great tool for fighting hepatitis C, allowing one to keep an eye on the recommended treatment plan.